 Open-back Headphones: Well, open-backed headphones have holes and vents.
-The drivers are exposed to the outside world, and the vents let the flow of air in and out of the ear.
+The drivers are exposed to the outside world, and the vents let airflow in and out of the ear.
 Some say that these headphones have more natural sound and give the illusion of true stereo.
-Well, if we stick to listening to an orchestra analogy, you become the second person sitting with musicians.
+If we stick to listening to an orchestra analogy, we become the second person sitting with musicians.

-However, these headphones aren’t ideal for public places because everyone around you will hear the music you are listening to as a result.
-So, it’s better to think about before buying that if you are going to use them at home or office or public places.
+However, these headphones aren’t ideal for public places because everyone around you will hear the music you are listening to.
+So, it’s better to think about before buying that if you will use them at home or office or public places.

 Wired or Wireless

-Well, at first, when Bluetooth was invented, and somebody put it in a pair of headphones.
-The quality was of music was awful, like an AM radio awful.
+At first, when Bluetooth was invented, somebody put it in a pair of headphones.
+The quality was of the music was awful, like an AM radio awful.
 But with time, everything changed.
-Premium Bluetooth headphones these days have an awesome sound quality and its indistinguishable from the wired version of the headphones.
+Premium Bluetooth headphones these days have an incredible sound quality and are indistinguishable from the headphones’ wired version.

 The second big reason is the battery of wireless headphones.
-You will need to charge it every-time, and you don’t know when it’s going to end.
+You will need to charge it every time, and you don’t know when it will end.
 In the case of wired headphones, you don’t need to worry about that.
 Still, nowadays, premium wireless headphones come with long battery life.

 Remember what you are Paying for

-Furthermore, better quality headphones happen to last longer.
+Furthermore, better-quality headphones happen to last longer.
 Cheap headphones can last for the longest a year and also will not sound better.
 On the other hand, expensive headphones can last for a long time.
-You may have heard about people that use headphones form the late 70’s or 80’s that still work today.
+You may have heard about people that used headphones from the late 70’s or 80’s that still work today.
 It’s only because they are built with good material.
-So, not all the times when you shop for a big name, it’s not just a name, its the trusted quality that you pay for.
+So, not always when you shop for a big name; it’s not just a name; it’s the trusted quality you pay for.

-Sound Isolation is fundamental when you are listening to quality headphones because no one want’s to hear the background sound of a train, bus, or people chattering around you.
+Sound Isolation is fundamental when you listen to quality headphones because no one want’s to hear the background sound of a train, bus, or people chattering around you.
 Nothing can be more annoying than turning up the volume to block the outside noise.
 Blocking the outside noise isn’t the only case.
 If you turn up the volume, the people around can hear your music, too, and you give them something to gossip about.
-So, proper headphones with sound-isolation will not only save you from turning up the volume every time to avoid the noise but also save you precious batter.
+So, proper headphones with sound-isolation will save you from turning up the volume every time to avoid the noise and save you precious battery.

-The frequency range is the most important thing that headphones offer.
+The frequency range is the most critical thing that headphones offer.
 The wider the frequency range, the more you hear from the music.
-Longer ranges, such as 10Hz to 25000Hz is recommended.
+Longer ranges, such as 10Hz to 25000Hz, are recommended.
 Headphones in this range will sound good.

 Typically, Cheaper headphones like under 100$ will have a U curve, which means that the mid-range is cut out, and they will sound flat.
 At first, it may seem pleasing, but you won’t be able to hear the details and layer of music you are expecting to listen to.
 So, flat sound headphones aren’t good at any range.
 At every range, whether it be a low range, mid-range, or higher, you will experience the same layer of music.
 Also, these headphones have no bass at all and will sound boring eventually.